rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 npm start
 {{< /highlight >}}

 Once that's done, run the commands from above to install Semantic UI React and CSS for your application.
-Don't forget to import the Semantic UI CSS in your main React file.
+Don't forget to import the Semantic UI CSS in your React file where ReactDOM is used to hook into the HTML.

-{{% sub_chapter_header "Semantic UI: Login Form" "semantic-ui-react-login-form" %}}
+{{% chapter_header "Semantic UI: Login Form" "semantic-ui-react-login-form" %}}

 Next, we'll start creating the required components.
-Navigate into the `src` folder and create a `Login.js` file and edit with the following.
+Navigate into the `src` folder and create a `Login.js` file.
+Afterward, implement  it with the following code.
+We will go through all the components and explain them afterward.

 {{< highlight javascript >}}
 import React from 'react';